This page contains the highlights behind the initial project work behind the O.MG Cable. Slowly, it turned into a product!

 As for the DIY PCB milling research, I continue to find new pathways that improve the quality and easy of replication.
 I am actually now experimenting with low cost custom tooling that will hopefully provide considerable improvements for DIY PCB creation spanning from blank copper clad FR-4 to the finished and solder-masked finished board.
 My plan of having a "finished process" may not happen anytime soon, especially with Bantam being extremely busy small shop (they have been great help), so I may just post incremental process improvements and changes.

 My intent is to make these available for many of you, and open source as much as possible.
-If you haven't seen the video demo yet, scroll to the bottom and look at the twitter embed or go here.
+If you haven't seen the video demo yet, go here.

 Secondly, yes..
 I am going to work on getting a batch of these made for researchers and those working in the industry.
 I don't have the exact logistics worked out, but I am sending a batch of these off to be made.
 Whether I will just hand them out or sell them at a low cost is up in the air, but selling them probably makes this easiest to get it in as many hands as possible.
 Many are asking about this, so I will keep this page update on the status in addition to posting info on twitter when I have major news.